darklordsadaf/ist-student-enrollment-system-client/README.md

 IST Student Enrollment System

-A fullstack Website which is build with React.js, Express.js and MongoDB
+A Fullstack Website which is build with React.js, Express.js and MongoDB